Share

 It’s a deceptively simple statement that goes to the heart of California’s insurance crisis.
 For consumers, “fair” often means affordable coverage and stable premiums.
 For insurers, it means the ability to operate profitably in one of the world’s most disaster-prone regions.

-Lackey captured the tension perfectly:
+Lackey captured that tension clearly:

 “In order for us to have what we deserve to have here, it’s got to make sense.
 It’s got to pencil out.
 The reason companies have left isn’t that they don’t want to make money — it’s that they don’t think they can survive.”